 Do you need to remove a dependent(s)?

-Divorce or termination of a domestic partnership
+Divorce/End of a domestic partnership

 - Use Workday Change Dependents to remove the dependent from your plan.